-Machu Picchu, the old Inca Citadel, was discovered by archaeologist Hiram Bingham in 1911 after 500 years of lying hidden and untouched in the cloud forest of Peru.
-These ruins are undoubtedly one of the most beautiful and enigmatic ancient sites in the world.
-The small but extraordinary city perched atop a mountain at 2,430m is invisible from below and completely self-contained.
-It is surrounded by agricultural terraces sufficient to feed the population, and watered by natural springs.
+Machu Picchu, an important Inca Citadel, was discovered by archaeologist Hiram Bingham in 1911 after 500 years of lying hidden and untouched in the cloud forest of Peru.
+These ruins are undoubtedly one of the most beautiful and enigmatic ancient sites in the world, particularly as this small but extraordinary city is perched atop a mountain at 2,430m and is invisible from below.
+During its peak, it was completely self-contained, surrounded by agricultural terraces sufficient to feed the population, and watered by natural springs.

-Most interestingly, it is clear that Machu Picchu was no ordinary Incan city - its layout and architecture suggests that it was utilized as a secret and exclusive ceremonial settlement rather than a population centre.
+Most interestingly, it is clear that Machu Picchu was no ordinary Inca city - its layout and architecture suggests that it was utilized as a secret and exclusive ceremonial settlement for the Sapa Inca, the Emperor, rather than as a population centre.

 Machu Picchu Tour